MCLDG-zz/fabric-on-eks/README.md

 * SSH into the EC2 instance you created in Step 2, for the original Kubernetes cluster in your original AWS account
 * In the home directory, execute `sudo tar -cvf opt.tar /opt/share/`, to zip up the mounted EFS directory with all the certs and keys
 * Exit the SSH, back to your local laptop or host
-* Copy the tar file to your local laptop or host using (replace with your directory name, and EC2 DNS):
+* Copy the tar file to your local laptop or host using (replace with your directory name, EC2 DNS and keypair):
  `scp -i /Users/edgema/Documents/apps/eks/eks-fabric-key.pem ec2-user@ec2-18-236-169-96.us-west-2.compute.amazonaws.com:/home/ec2-user/opt.tar opt.tar`
-* Copy the local tar file to your the SSH EC2 host in your new AWS account using (replace with your directory name, and EC2 DNS):
+* Copy the local tar file to your the SSH EC2 host in your new AWS account using (replace with your directory name, EC2 DNS and keypair):
 `scp -i /Users/edgema/Documents/apps/eks/eks-fabric-key-account1.pem /Users/edgema/Documents/apps/fabric-on-eks/opt.tar  ec2-user@ec2-34-228-23-44.compute-1.amazonaws.com:/home/ec2-user/opt.tar`
 * SSH into the EC2 instance you created in the new AWS account
 * `cd /`
+* `rm -rf /opt/share`
 * `tar xvf ~/opt.tar` - this should extract all the crypto material onto the EFS drive, at /opt/share

-If you are creating a brand new peer OR restarting a crashed peer, do this step:
-On the EC2 instance in the new account created above, in the home directory, run:
+If you are creating a brand new peer OR restarting a crashed peer, start the peer.
+On the EC2 instance in the new account created above, in the repo directory, run:

 ```bash
 start-remote-peer.sh